 Want to hear about 5 Things to Do to Get Your Marriage-Based Green Card?
 Check out the video series:

 Entering a bona fide marriage, establishing a life together, submitting documentation of your shared life, successfully completing the interview, and seeking advice from counsel are five key steps to getting your marriage-based green card.
 If you have a real marriage, you really have little to worry about.
 It’s just a matter of convincing USCIS that your marriage is bona fide.

 USCIS may deny a one-step petition if it receives insufficient evidence of a bona fide marriage and/or if it finds that the marriage is a sham.
 The immigration authorities may then file removal charges against the foreign national on several grounds, such as failing to maintain lawful non-immigrant status and committing fraud to obtain immigration benefits.

 A sham marriage finding is also a permanent bar to obtaining an approval of any subsequent petitions for the foreign national.
-So the foreign national could never get a green card based on, for example, a second petition by the same spouse or by a new spouse (unless the marriage fraud finding was overturned on appeal or on USCIS’ own reconsideration).
+So the foreign national could never get a green card based on, for example, a second immigrant petition by a new spouse or U.S. employer (unless the marriage fraud finding was overturned on appeal or on USCIS’ own reconsideration).

 Marriage fraud is a crime.
 A person who knowingly enters into a marriage for the purpose of evading immigration laws is subject to imprisonment (up to 5 years), a fine (up to $250,000), or both.